Your Post Advocates…

 • It feels like progress.
 Progress makes everyone happy, even the tiniest, little thing.
 We fixed that icon that everyone was complaining about.
 Oh and the app doesn’t crash when you get a call.

 • Most importantly, it sets up a time for feedback and pivoting.
 Long ago, when earbuds were something that grew in a garden, I was in charge of a project that ran for over a year.
 The team worked hard and produced a great product, and the client hated it.
 For one, they had only seen mockups on paper and never tried out the actual workflow.
-It is one thing to say, “okay, if I press this button, then I go to the details screen,” than to actually click the button and realize the details screen is stupid and should have never been built.
+It is one thing to say, “okay, if I press this button, then I go to the details screen,” than to actually click the button and realize the details screen is useless and should have never been built.
 Worse, the business always changes.
 Always.
 Competitors build their own app and gosh we should have “shake to pay” too, or whatever they have.
 And we sold our forklift shop six months ago so we don’t need any of that functionality.

-Do this
+✅ Do this

 The team (the people building the stuff) and the Product Owner sit down and figure out how long the sprints should be.
 The team will know what sort of reasonable time it will take to build and deliver a reasonable number of stories, and the Product Owner will know how often their boss will ask, “So what’s up with that thing you’re building?” so they can tell the boss that they have the latest one right here, and check out this SHAKE TO PAY feature.